probablyArth/callonce-go/examples/fiber/README.md

 go run .
 ```

 Then visit [http://localhost:3000/user/42](http://localhost:3000/user/42).
-The handler calls `Get` twice with the same key — check the server logs to confirm `fetchUser` only runs once.
+The handler calls `Get` twice with the same key.
+Check the server logs to confirm `fetchUser` only runs once.